xerotropy/xerotropy/README.md

 What are the limits to the imagination of advanced AI models?

 And finally, what would models do if liberated and set loose?
 Would smaller, less-intelligent models liberate the other ones?
+Discovery requires experimentation.